lmickes/pyWitness/manual/source/introduction.rst

      - conf_level

 .. note::
-   Confidence can catagoral and so needs to be mapped to a number, so for example confidence could be low (1), medium (2) or high (2).
+   Confidence can verbal and so needs to be mapped to a number.
+For example, confidence could be low (1), medium (2) or high (3).